 - External identify provider, for example, Active Directory, Keycloak, etc.

-KEEP can access encrypted resources when Domino’s ID vault is deployed and the KEEP SAML configuration is set up correctly.
+Domino REST API can access encrypted resources when Domino's ID vault is deployed and the KEEP SAML configuration is set up correctly.

 - Details are still being ironed out on how to do this.
 This will be updated as soon as we have a solution.